top of page

 S side of Monroe Rd & W of 37th St

+*Picture.
 Allegan book p.
 61. Photo of school, dated 1922. p.
 36. The school is apparently gone.
 Moved or torn-down.
 History of Allegan County.
-Also known as Moore school.
-Pic
+Also known as Moore School.
+One-room schools of Allegan County and photo p.
+64

 Allegan